woojoo666/arcana-notes/notes11.md

 Spawns an infinite number of logic queries

-note that the wikipedia for Actor Model mentions that an actor should be able to respond to a message by spawning a finite number of actors does not mention cloning, but does mention spawning
+note that the wikipedia for Actor Model mentions that an actor should be able to respond to a message by spawning ["a finite number of new actors"](https://en.wikipedia.org/wiki/Actor_model#Fundamental_concepts) does not mention cloning, but does mention spawning

 the wiki made me more confident that insertion isn't enough